Pitt Town - McGraths Hill

 AreaSearch assessment of residential development activity positions Pitt Town - McGraths Hill among the top 25% of areas assessed nationwide

-Pitt Town - McGraths Hill has recorded approximately 161 residential property approvals per year over the past five financial years, totalling 807 homes.
+Pitt Town - McGraths Hill has seen approximately 161 residential properties granted approval annually over the past five financial years, totalling 807 homes.
 As of FY26, 68 approvals have been recorded.
-On average, one person moves to the area annually for each dwelling built between FY21 and FY25, indicating balanced supply and demand with stable market conditions.
-The average construction cost value of new homes is $522,000.
+On average, one person has moved to the area for each dwelling built between FY21 and FY25, indicating balanced supply and demand, stable market conditions, and an average construction value of $522,000 per new home.
+This year, $19.3 million in commercial approvals have been registered, signifying moderate commercial development.

 Frequently Asked Questions - Development